Diseases and conditionsFEATUREDKidney & Urinary tract

 What happens when kidneys are sick?

 Kidneys as we know, do a very important role cleaning the body from waste products and excess items.
-Which waste product is excreted by kidney? waste products eliminated via the kidney include nitrogenous waste products (ammonia, uric acid, urea, creatine, creatinine, and amino acids), excess quantities of salts and water that the body does not need, and various other organic materials produced by body chemical reactions.
+Which waste product is excreted by kidney?
+The kidney eliminates nitrogenous waste products like ammonia, uric acid, urea, creatine, creatinine, and amino acids.
+It also removes excess quantities of salts and water that the body does not need.
+Additionally, various other organic materials produced by body chemical reactions are excreted.

 When kidneys are sick or damaged, waste, produced by other body organs, cannot be excreted in urine.
-Waste products get accumulated inside the body and cause various health problems like high blood pressure, low red blood cell count, swelling, weak bones.
-When kidney disease advances or is left untreated, it can lead to a dangerous condition called kidney failure or end-stage renal disease (ESRD).
+Waste products accumulate inside the body.
+They cause various health problems like high blood pressure, low red blood cell count, swelling, and weak bones.
+When kidney disease advances, it can lead to a dangerous condition.
+If kidney disease is left untreated, it can result in kidney failure.
+This is also known as end-stage renal disease (ESRD).
 The treatment for kidney failure is dialysis or a kidney transplant.

 Tests and procedures for Kidney Diseases Diagnosis